leeeeeroyj/splatboard/README.md

 # Splatboard

-A scoreboard of the players ...LEEEEROYJ has splatted in Splatoon 3, published with GitHub Pages.
+A scoreboard showing players I've splatted in Splatoon 3.

-## This repository is generated

-`index.html`, `styles.css`, `app.js`, the mascot and `splatboard.json` are all
-written by [Splatboard](https://github.com/leeeeeroyj/splatboard)'s `export.py`
-and are **overwritten on every export** -- edit them in the Splatboard project, not here.

-This README is the exception: export writes it once and never touches it again, so it's safe to change.

-The data comes from reading the game's kill-feed banners off a capture card.
-It is corrected by hand where the reader is unsure, but it is not authoritative.
+The data comes from reading the game's kill-feed banners off a capture card during live game play.

 ## Not affiliated with Nintendo